banach-space/llvm-tutor/README.md

 		very well documented)
 * _New Pass Manager_ aka [_Pass Manager_](https://github.com/llvm-mirror/llvm/blob/ff8c1be17aa3ba7bacb1ef7dcdbecf05d5ab4eb7/include/llvm/IR/PassManager.h#L458) (that's how it's referred to in the code base)
 	* I understand that it is [soon to become](http://lists.llvm.org/pipermail/llvm-dev/2019-August/134326.html) the default pass manager in LLVM
-	* The source code is very throughly commented, but otherwise I am only aware of this great [blog series](https://medium.com/@mshockwave/writing-llvm-pass-in-2018-preface-6b90fa67ae82) by Min-Yih Hsu.
+	* The source code is very throughly commented, but there is no official documentation.
+Min-Yih Hsu kindly wrote this great [blog series](https://medium.com/@mshockwave/writing-llvm-pass-in-2018-preface-6b90fa67ae82) that you can refer to instead.

-The best approach is to implement your passes for both pass managers.
-Fortunately, once you have an implementation that works for one of them, it's relatively straightforward to extend it so that it works for the other one as well.
-All passes in LLVM provide an interface for both and that's what I've been trying to achieve here as well.
+If you are not sure which pass manager to use, it is probably best to make sure that your passes are compatible with both.
+Fortunately, once you have an implementation that works with one of them, it's relatively straightforward to extend it so that it works with the other one as well.

 ## New vs Legacy PM When Running Opt
 **MBAAdd** implements interface for both pass managers.
-This is how you will use it via the legacy pass manager:
+This is how you will use it with the legacy pass manager:
 ```bash
 $LLVM_DIR/bin/opt -load <build_dir>/lib/libMBAAdd.so -legacy-mba-add input_for_mba.ll -o out.ll
 ```